Helpdesk & Ticketing · Wrexham

 Exactly what you get

 A helpdesk that treats a manufacturing complaint as what it is, a quality nonconformance: linked to the batch, driving an 8D or corrective-action workflow, tied back to the line so the defect stops recurring, with the customer kept informed on the same record.
 You get the source code and traceability integration.
 For high-volume consumer support, a good partner still points you at a standard tool.
-Where it earns its cost, this connects to the traceability in your ERP and inventory management software, shares customer context with your CRM (Customer Relationship Management), and feeds business intelligence dashboards with the complaint trends behind your quality scorecard.
+Where it earns its cost, this connects to the traceability in your ERP and inventory management software, shares customer context with your CRM (Customer Relationship Management), and feeds business intelligence (BI) dashboards with the complaint trends behind your quality scorecard.

 How to choose a developer in Wrexham